3PMAP/3pmap/README.md

 ## Paper
 The subject is also precisely described in a paper.
 This paper is available to the public on Google Drive [here](https://drive.google.com/file/d/1Y8NJbbq5t4uDQCavqlGbQolRZrRw3rOT/view?usp=sharing) (dutch).
+We are currently working on translating our documentation in English, so stay tuned!

 ## License
 Provided under the [MIT license](https://www.github.com/yochem/3pmap/blob/master/LICENSE).